-19. Click Next.
+19. Click the Finish button.
 The Select Destination Columns window reappears.

-20. Click Add and repeat steps 7 through 13 to add more columns, otherwise click Next.
+20. Click the Add button and repeat steps 7 through 13 to add more columns, otherwise click the Next button.

 21. Review the SQL script.
 You can edit the script manually by placing the cursor in the text field or click the Previous button to return to prior windows.
-Click Finish button when you are satisfied with the SQL statement.
+Click the Finish button when you are satisfied with the SQL statement.
 The Information dialog box appears.